mlourakis/sba/README.txt

 ==================== FILES ====================
-sba_levmar.c: SBA expert driver routines sba_levmar_wrap.c: simple wrappers around the routines in sba_levmar.c
-sba_lapack: LAPACK-based linear system solvers (LU, QR, SVD, Cholesky, Bunch-Kaufman) sba_crsm.c: CRS sparse matrix manipulation routines sba.h: Function prototypes & related data structures demo/*: Euclidean BA demo; see demo/README.txt for more details
+sba_levmar.c: SBA expert driver routines sba_levmar_wrap.c: simple wrappers around the routines in sba_levmar.c sba_lapack.c: LAPACK-based linear system solvers (LU, QR, SVD, Cholesky, Bunch-Kaufman) sba_crsm.c: CRS sparse matrix manipulation routines sba_chkjac.c: routines for verifying the correctness of user-supplied jacobians sba.h: Function prototypes & related data structures demo/*: Euclidean BA demo; see demo/README.txt for more details

 ==================== COMPILING ====================
-Typing "make" will build both sba and the demo program.
+ - On a Linux/Unix system, typing "make" will build both sba and the demo program.

+ - Under Windows and if Visual C is installed & configured for command line use, type "nmake /f Makefile.vc" in a cmd window to build sba and the demo program.
+   In case of trouble, read the comments on top of Makefile.vc

 Send your comments/bug reports to lourakis@ics.forth.gr